Strings

 ]);

-// Burritos are fantastic!
+// Burritos are fantastic!take

 The take method returns a specified number of characters from the beginning of the string: